putuoka/c4it-blog/content/posts/2021/054-code-coverage-on-azure-devops/article.md

 ---
 title: "Cobertura, YAML, and Code Coverage Protector: how to view Code Coverage report on Azure DevOps"
-path: '/blog/code-coverage-on-azure-devops-yaml-pipelines'
+path: "/blog/code-coverage-on-azure-devops-yaml-pipelines"
-tags: ["Azure DevOps", "Tests" , "MainArticle"]
+tags: ["Azure DevOps", "Tests", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Code coverage is a good indicator of the health of your projects.
+excerpt: "Code coverage is a good indicator of the health of your projects.
 We'll see how to show Cobertura reports associated to your builds on Azure DevOps and how to display the progress on Dashboard."
 created: 2021-04-06
 updated: 2021-04-06
 ---

 Code coverage is a good indicator of the health of your project: the more your project is covered by tests, the lesser are the probabilities that you have easy-to-find bugs in it.

-__Even though 100% of code coverage is a good result, it is not enough: you have to check if your tests are meaningful and bring value to the project__; it really doesn't make any sense to cover each line of your production code with tests valid only for the happy path; you also have to cover the edge cases!
+**Even though 100% of code coverage is a good result, it is not enough: you have to check if your tests are meaningful and bring value to the project**; it really doesn't make any sense to cover each line of your production code with tests valid only for the happy path; you also have to cover the edge cases!

 But, even if it's not enough, having an idea of the code coverage on your project is a good practice: it helps you understanding where you should write more tests and, eventually, help you removing some bugs.